Once you have created an environment and reinforcement learning agent, you can train the

 Set the current action to the initial action (a←a0), and set the current observation to the initial observation (s←s0).

-While the episode is not finished or terminated:
+While the episode is not finished or terminated, perform the following steps.

-Step the environment with action a to obtain the next observation s' and the reward r.
+Apply action a to the environment and obtain the next observation s''and the reward r.

 Learn from the experience set (s,a,r,s').